Ted Bundy described himself as "the most cold-hearted son of a bitch you'll ever meet." His crimes certainly prove that statement true.

 This time, Ted Bundy didn’t dawdle; he stole a car immediately and got out of town, making his way to Florida.

-It had been Ted Bundy’s intention to keep a low profile, but Florida life was presenting unexpected challenges.
-Unable to produce identification, he couldn’t get a job; he was back to grifting and stealing for money.
-And the compulsion toward violence was simply too strong.
+It had been Ted Bundy’s intention to keep a low profile, but life in Florida was presenting unexpected challenges.
+Unable to produce identification, he couldn’t get a job; he was back to grifting and stealing in order to live.
+And his compulsion toward violence was simply too strong to stay dormant.

 On January 15, 1978, two weeks after his escape, Bundy broke into a Chi Omega sorority house on the Florida State University campus.